Website City of Fort Collins

 ESSENTIAL DUTIES AND RESPONSIBILITIES The following duties and responsibilities are illustrative of the primary functions of this position and are not intended to be all inclusive.

-- Coordinates scheduling, staffing, and publicity of programs, services and events both in area of responsibility and for department wide ventures.
+Coordinates marketing strategies and publicity of programs, services and events both in area of responsibility and additional as are assigned for department wide ventures.

-- This position will work towards creating educational and STEM programming while building partnerships for future programming ventures.
+Works towards creating additional recreational and educational programming while building partnerships for future programming ventures.

-- Works closely with multiple volunteers that assist in assigned program area including training, daily oversight and evaluation of duties.
+Works closely with multiple volunteers or interns that assist in assigned program area including training, daily oversight and evaluation of duties.

-- Prepares program budgets; tracks and monitors revenues; authorizes expenditures of department funds and the maintenance of department records.
+Prepares program budgets, tracks and monitors revenues, recommends authorization of expenditures of department funds and maintains department records as required by City policies.

-- Provides customer service by answering questions, filing applications, providing information and referrals, filing of applications and communication of any required follow-up.
+Provides clear and consistent customer service by answering questions, providing information and referrals, filing of applications and communication of any required follow-up.

-- Participates as a member of various department collaborative teams.
+Participates as a member of various inter-departmental collaborative teams.